skip to content

 Revoking a notice

-A person may apply to SACAT for review of the screening unit’s decision to issue or revoke a prohibition notice [s 43].
-The application for review must be made within 14 days of receiving notice of the unit’s decision [s 43(2)].
-SACAT may only allow an extension of time if satisfied that special circumstances exist and another party will not be unreasonably disadvantaged by the delay [s 43(3)].
-For more information, see State administrative appeals.
+A prohibited person may apply to SACAT for a review of the decision to issue or revoke a prohibition notice [s 43].
+An application for review must be made within 14 days of receiving notice of the Unit’s decision [s 43(2)].
+SACAT will only allow this time to be extended if satisfied that special circumstances exist and another party will not be unreasonably disadvantaged by the delay [s 43(3)].

 Do those who obtain a check have any ongoing obligations?

-Yes, person to whom a unique identifier has been issued must notify the screening unit if [s 40(1)]:
+A person with a unique identifier must notify the Screening Unit if [s 40(1)]:

 • they change their name or they use another name

-• there is a change to the assessable information contemplated by section 8 of the Act arising from something occurring after the person’s most recent working with children check
+• there is a change to the assessable information (see What is "assessable information"?) after the person’s most recent working with children check

 • they are prohibited from working with children under a law of the Commonwealth or another State or Territory

-It is an offence for a person to refuse or fail to notify the screening unit of these matters as soon as is reasonably practicable as required by section 40(2) and regulation 24.
+It is an offence to fail to notify the Screening Unit of these matters as soon as is reasonably practicable as required by section 40(2) and regulation 24.
 The maximum penalty for this offence is $50,000 [s 40(3)].

-Must employers check that employees have obtained a check?
+Must employers check that employees have a current working with children check?

-It is an offence for an employer to employ a person in a prescribed position without first checking that the person has had a working with children check in the last 5 years and that the person is not a prohibited person [Child Safety (Prohibited Persons) Act 2016 (SA) s 17].
+It is an offence for an employer to employ a person in a prescribed position without first checking that the person has had a working with children check in the last 5 years and is not a prohibited person [Child Safety (Prohibited Persons) Act 2016 (SA) s 17].

 It is also an offence for an employer to employ, or continue to employ, a prohibited person in a prescribed position [s 15(4)].

-According to s 5 of the Child Safety (Prohibited Persons) Act 2016 (SA) and reg 6 of the Child Safety (Prohibited Persons) Regulations 2019 (SA), positions which are prescribed include:
+According to s 5 of the Child Safety (Prohibited Persons) Act 2016 (SA) and regulation 6 of the Child Safety (Prohibited Persons) Regulations 2019 (SA), prescribed positions include:

 • every position in the public service administering the Child Safety (Prohibited Persons) Act 2016 (SA) or the Children and Young People (Safety) Act 2017 (SA)